Breakout Sessions Schedule

 Credit for Prior Learning (CPL) 101 Workshop and Q&A Presenters: Maria Muñoz, CPL Faculty Lead & Gohar Srapyan, CPL Counselor This workshop will offer a friendly space to: Tags: Faculty |

 On Zoom only.
-Zoom link TBD.
-This session will be recorded.
+Join "Credit for Prior Learning: 101 Workshop" on Zoom This session was recorded.
 Check back in the weeks following Professional Development Day for the recording! |

 |